JanHerca/urantiapedia/output/wikijs/en/article/The_Spirituality_Content_of_the_Urantia_Papers_2.md

 The Master was a perfect specimen of human self-control.
 When he was reviled, he reviled not; when he suffered, he uttered no threats; when he was denounced, he simply committed himself to the righteous judgment of the Father.

 > “I come with a new message of self-forgetfulness and self-control.
 I show you the way of life as revealed to me by my Father in heaven. . . .
-By your love for one another you are to convince the world you have passed from death into life everlasting.” ([UB 143:2.2-3](/en/The_Urantia_Book/143#p2_2))
+By your love for one another you are to convince the world you have passed from death into life everlasting.” (<a id="a122_255"></a>[UB 143:2.2-3](/en/The_Urantia_Book/143#p2_2))

 ## Function of the Indwelling Spirit